spences10/mcp-sequentialthinking-qa/README.md

 2. **Syntax Validation**: Verifies code syntax against best practices
 3. **Compatibility Check**: Ensures compatibility between different versions or components
+4. **Test Workflow**: A workflow primarily used for testing the sequential thinking QA system itself.

 ## How It Works